AJ-IITI/ImageClassifier-CNN-Implementation/README.md

 git clone https://github.com/AJ-IITI/ImageClassifier-CNN-Implementation

+2. To Download the Testing and Training Data, go through the given link https://www.kaggle.com/competitions/induction-task/data

-2. Place your training and test data in the appropriate directories (Data/Train and Data/Test).
+3. Place your training and test data in the appropriate directories (Data/Train and Data/Test).

-3. Run the first cell code to train the CNN model on the dataset.
+4. Run the first cell code to train the CNN model on the dataset.

-4. Use the test() function to predict labels for your test images.
+5. Use the test() function to predict labels for your test images.

-5. Save the results to a CSV file for further analysis.
+6. Save the results to a CSV file for further analysis.